Types of Mutual Funds in India: Explained Simply

 Equity Funds: For Long-Term Wealth Creation

-Equity funds invest a minimum 65% of their corpus in stocks of listed companies.
+Equity funds predominantly invest in equity and equity-related instruments, but the minimum required equity allocation varies by category, typically from 65% to 80% of total assets.
 They offer the highest return potential among all mutual fund categories, but also carry the highest short-term volatility.
 Recommended investment horizon: 5 years or more.

 By Market Cap